 Although it’s not likely, CBD use may show up on a routine drug screening.
 Typical urine tests for cannabis look for metabolites of THC and other cannabinoids.
 Urine tests can detect residual cannabis compounds that were consumed up to 30 days prior, and hair and nail tests can detect compounds consumed up to three months before the screening.

 You may want to choose a product with CBD isolate if you expect to be tested for cannabis products.
 It would also be wise to tell the authority doing the testing that you have been using CBD products.

 Pet-Owners Can Use CBD-Products for Their Furry Friends.

 The endocannabinoid system developed over 600 million years ago and is present in almost all animals.
 CBD may have some of the same benefits for dogs and cats as it has for humans.
 Although more study is needed, pet owners typically use CBD pet products to calm their dogs under stressful situations, ease aches and pains, and support the animal’s general health.

 High-CBD Hemp Flower Can Have Different Effects.

-Smoking, vaping, or making edibles with hemp flower can be an excellent way to consume CBD.
+Smoking, vaping, or eating edibles with hemp flower can be an excellent way to consume CBD.
 But did you know that each strain may produce different effects?
 In general, sativa-dominant strains have more uplifting and energetic effects.
 Indica-dominant hybrids, like Bubba Kush, impart more physical relaxation and may be more enjoyable in the evenings.
 Hemp flowers may also have different effects, flavors, and aromas depending on their CBD levels and terpene profiles.

 You Cannot Overdose on CBD.